folkswhocode/awesome-diversity/README.md

 - [Consensual Software](http://consensualsoftware.com/) - An open source project advocating for better use consent in software design.
 - [Diversity Charter](http://diversitycharter.org/) - Charter to show that you care about diversity.
 - [Django Girls](https://djangogirls.org/) - Non-profit organization and a community that empowers and helps women to organize programming workshops.
+- [EquitableTech](http://www.EquitableTech.com) - New non-profit organization focused on diversity in technology.
 - [FrameShift Consulting](https://frameshiftconsulting.com/) - FrameShift open sources their fantastic Ally Skills Workshop, Conference incident response materials and many other resources allowing to scale creating welcoming, inclusive, diverse cultures.
 - [Fund Club](http://joinfundclub.com/) - Fund Club raises money to numerous initiatives for mental health, diversity, inclusion, anti-harassment and more.
 - [Girl Develop It](https://www.girldevelopit.com/) - Nonprofit organization that exists to provide affordable and judgment-free opportunities for women interested in learning web and software development.